Vkt0r/AccordionSwift/README.md

 Another step is to define the `DataSourceProvider` in charge of handling the data source and the `CellViewConfig` for each cell.
 The `DataSourceProvider` exposes the `numberOfExpandedParentCells` attribute which can be used to change the behavior of the accordion to only have a `single` item open at once or to have `multiple` items open at any given time.
 Take note that the default behavior is to have multiple items open.

-You can see the [Example](https://github.com/Vkt0r/AccordionSwift/tree/master/Example) project for more information in how to integrate it correctly.
+One can also specify that an element should be expanded initially by specifying the `expandParentAtIndex` attribute defined in the `DataSourceProvider`.

+For a more detailed guide please see the [Example](https://github.com/Vkt0r/AccordionSwift/tree/master/Example) project.

 ## Screenshots
 <img src="https://user-images.githubusercontent.com/30416075/66836060-f2263580-ef60-11e9-9ee5-a46d6c24ca10.png" alt="screenshot" width="450"/>